Table of Contents

-Bottom line: if you are transferring more than your earnings, authorities have a right to investigate the matter.
-In other words, the maximum remittance to Philippines, Pakistan, India or any other country from Saudi Arabia could be any amount as long as it is your white money.
+If you are transferring more than your earnings, the authorities have a right to investigate the matter.
+In other words, money transfer limit or the maximum amount you can transfer from Saudi Arabia to India, Pakistan or any other country through NCB quick pay, Al Rajhi, Enjaz or Telemoney could be any amount as long as it is your white money.

 Can we transfer Black Money from Saudi Arabia?

 A problem arises with those businessmen who have been conducting business in Saudi Arabia in the name of some sponsors.
 These businessmen actually own the business but legally sponsor is the owner of the business.

 Just to fulfill requirements of Jawazat and Labor office, they sign a contract that they are employees and have been receiving the minimal amount as salary e.g. SR 10,000 per month.